yoniker/PokerVault/Courses/CarrotCorner/Grade3/Carrot Corner Grade3 Lecture1.md

 1. I need about 29% in EV to continue...
 Indifference point is 66 when it comes to robust hands

-2. While all the flushes continue, vs a slightly bigger bet they don't - so this is sensitive.
+2. While all the flushes continue vs this sizing, vs a slightly bigger bet they don't - so this is sensitive.

 3. pps without a diamond call much less: Their outs aren't as clean (one of them will complete a draw), and they block the CO's outs in case he has a flush draw.